dlab-berkeley/Python-Geospatial-Fundamentals/README.md

 ## Installation Instructions

-We will use [RStudio/Python] to go through the workshop materials, which requires installation of [Software].
+We will use Python to go through the workshop materials, which requires installation of [Software].
 Complete the following steps:

 1. This step(s) details software to download, with a link.
 2. Download these workshop materials: